Commercial property disputes: What you need to know

 A lease will normally require the tenant to keep the property in repair as part of the agreement (known as the covenant).
 The specifics of what is expected, and whether there is a service charge for the upkeep of any communal areas, should be outlined in the lease.
 If there is a breach of this by either party, it could lead to legal action.

 Dealing with a dispute on top of the day-to-day running of your business can be stressful and time-consuming.
-Here is how one FSB member was able to make a claim for a breach of a repairing covenant and relieve the pressure.
+This is how an FSB member was able to make a claim for a breach of a repairing covenant and relieve the pressure.

 What happened?